Holocaust forum focuses on social media role in antisemitism

 The one-day event, held in Sweden’s third-largest city, was initially planned for October 2020 but because of the COVID-19 pandemic, it was postponed for a year.

-High-profile protagonists like Presidents Isaac Herzog of Israel and Emmanuel Macron of France, and European Commission President Ursula von der Leyen, will participate remotely.
-Macron and U.S. Secretary of State Antony Blinken are sending prerecorded video messages.
+High-profile protagonists like Presidents Isaac Herzog of Israel and Emmanuel Macron of France participated remotely, with the latter addressing the assembly in prerecorded video message.

-Only Finland, Latvia, Serbia and North Macedonia are sending presidents and Ukraine, Albania and Estonia their prime ministers.
-From neighboring Denmark comes Justice Minister Nick Haekkerup and Norway — the other Scandinavian neighbor — is sending an ambassador.
+Only Finland, Latvia, Serbia and North Macedonia sent presidents and Ukraine, Albania and Estonia their prime ministers.
+From neighboring Denmark came Justice Minister Nick Haekkerup and Norway — the other Scandinavian neighbor — sent an ambassador.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.